ntoghrama/ntoghrama.github.io/index.md

 <img class="profile-picture" src="nsf_logo.png">

-I am a PhD Candidate in Geophysics & Structural Geology and NSF GRFP Fellow in the [Structural Geology & Earth Resources Group](https://https://structure.harvard.edu/) at Harvard University, advised by Professor John H. Shaw.

-My research is funded by the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/) and the [Harvard Ashford Fellowship](https://ashfordfellows.fas.harvard.edu/about).
+I am a Postdoctoral Fellow in Applied Geophysics & Structural Geology in the [Structural Geology & Earth Resources Group](https://https://structure.harvard.edu/) at Harvard University, where I also completed my PhD, funded by the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/) and the [Harvard Ashford Fellowship](https://ashfordfellows.fas.harvard.edu/about).

-I received my B.S. in Geological Sciences with a minor in Physics from Boston College in 2017.
-After graduating, I spent a year in Armenia on a Fulbright Research Grant, studying reservoir-triggered seismicity and the subsurface structure of the Caucasus Mountains, as well as the role scientific collaboration can play in improving international relationships.
+Prior to my graduate work, I spent a year in Armenia on a Fulbright Research Grant, studying reservoir-triggered seismicity and the subsurface structure of the Caucasus Mountains, as well as the role scientific collaboration can play in improving international relationships.
+I received my B.S. in Geological Sciences with a minor in Physics from Boston College.

 &nbsp;